cwgoes/pluranimity.org/_posts/2019-02-25-comparative-advantages-distributed-ledgers.md

 #### What

-Polycentric law is the realization of overlapping, volunary, and specialized private legal systems in a manner capable enough to supplant a substantial fraction of the existing domestic & international regulatory regimes.
+Polycentric law is the realization of overlapping, volunary, and specialized private legal systems in a manner capable enough to supplant a substantial fraction of the existing domestic & international regulatory regimes, with enforcement through control over economic incentives instead of by the implicit threat of force.

 I take the term from [a 1999 essay][polycentric-law-in-a-new-century] by Tom Bell, which defines polycentric law as